Manuscript Preparation and Submission Requirements for JOSMA

 All submitted manuscripts are reviewed initially by the JOSMA editor-in-chief.
 Manuscripts are evaluated according to the following criteria: material is original and timely, writing is clear, study methods are appropriate, data are valid, conclusions are reasonable and supported by the data, information is important, and topic has interest to the JOSMA readership.
 All authors must disclose any financial conflicts of interest and sources of funding, must complete a copyright form and must attest that their manuscript is not currently submitted to another journal or previously published and that any research is compliant with human and animal research requirements.
 From these basic criteria, the editors assess a paper’s eligibility for publication.
 Manuscripts with insufficient priority for publication are rejected promptly.

-Manuscripts considered for publication are sent to associate editors or qualified reviewers in the related field for peer review.
+Manuscripts considered for publication are sent to associate editors or qualified outside reviewers with expertise in the related field for peer review.
 Reviews are conducted in a double-blind manner.
 The existence of a manuscript under review is not revealed to anyone other than peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.
 Identifying information remains confidential.
+Manuscripts generated “in-house” within OSMA leadership or editorial staff are subject to double-blind review outside OSMA personnel.
 Final decisions regarding manuscript publication are made by the editor-in-chief.

 Ethical Standards: Privacy, Informed Consent, and Human and Animal Experimentation